Preventing Disease and Discomfort Dog and Cat Teeth Cleaning Boston, MA

 Disease prevention plays a major role in all aspects of your pet’s health care, especially when it comes to their oral health.
 We recommend that pets receive regular dental care at home and yearly or semi-yearly teeth cleanings with us in order to prevent a variety of traumatic diseases and the need for tooth extractions later.
-With preventative pet dental care, your best friend can enjoy their life to the fullest—and perhaps even live longer, too.
+With preventative dog and cat teeth cleaning in Boston, MA, your best friend can enjoy their life to the fullest—and perhaps even live longer, too.

 Dental disease is the most common condition affecting dogs and cats, and it can start developing early if proper treatment is not applied.
 By committing to keeping your pet’s mouth healthy you’re also helping to prevent: